toxicity1985/atoum-documentation/source/en/option_cli.rst

 -nccid <directories> / --no-code-coverage-in-directories <directories>
 ======================================================================

-This option allows you to disable the generation of the code coverage report for one or more directories.
+This option lets you disable the generation of the code coverage report for one or more directories.

 .. code-block:: shell